 CSI: Crime Scene Investigation: After 8 seasons and counting, this trope has only been averted a minuscule number of times, mostly in the early seasons; in the episode "Suckers", the Cold Open shows us a dead body in a pool, but we soon find out that it's just a lifeguard training dummy used to distract hotel security from an antique theft (as usual for the series, the B Plot was a straight up murder).
 Another early season episode featured what appeared to be a murder victim found in a dumpster but after several false leads was revealed to be a complete accident.

-This trope is so prevalent that when they investigate an elderly couple found dead in their home (including one of them who had hit his head in the bathroom) the idea of even one of the deaths being an accident isn't even mentioned by the CSIs. it was again a series of accidents, he slipped in the tub and she fell on the knife
+This trope is so prevalent that when they investigate an elderly couple found dead in their home (including one who had hit his head in the bathroom) the idea of even one of the deaths being an accident isn't even mentioned by the CSIs.
+It was again a series of accidents- he slipped in the tub and she fell on the knife

 CSI: New York, on the other hand, has had a few deaths ruled accidents and whatnot.

 In Monk it is justified in that Monk is both an ex-Homicide detective and private consultant the San Francisco Police Department call in for more... interesting cases.

 But, even then, even when Monk ends up investigating/or otherwise wrapped up in something that isn't murder, someone will usually end up dead anyway.

 Example: "Mr. Monk and the Bully" starts with Monk and Natalie looking into a simple infidelity case after being hired by Monk's childhood bully.
 Then the person said bully's wife seems to be seeing turns up dead.